 Carson had two interests—writing and science—and she was very good at both.
 She began as a biologist working for the U.S. Bureau of Fisheries and wrote several pamphlets on aquatic life for the agency.
 She then became a full-time writer in the 1950s, winning a National Book Award for her exploration of marine life in The Sea Around Us, published by Oxford University Press in 1951.
 Carson’s first book published with HMH was The Edge of the Sea, published in 1955.

 Through her study of the sea, Carson became acutely aware of the harm human behavior was causing to marine life and thus, she began to build her case against the use of pesticides, resulting in, of course, Silent Spring.

 Rachel Carson died on April 14, 1964, and was posthumously awarded the Presidential Medal of Freedom by President Jimmy Carter.

-It is this sense of work to be done and the necessity to advocate for the environment, that Earth Day celebrates and that defined both John Muir and Rachel Carson.
-It is a legacy to be proud of.
+It is this sense of work to be done and the necessity to advocate for the environment that Earth Day celebrates and that defined both John Muir and Rachel Carson.
+It is a legacy of which to be proud.

 Want to further immerse your students in history?
 Learn more about the HMH Social Studies program for students in Grades 6–12.

 This blog post was updated in March 2019.